Fecal incontinence

 Fecal incontinence (FI), or in some forms, encopresis, is a lack of control over defecation, leading to involuntary loss of bowel contents—including flatus (gas), liquid stool elements and mucus, or solid feces.
 FI is a sign or a symptom, not a diagnosis.
 Incontinence can result from different causes and might occur with either constipation or diarrhea.
 Continence is maintained by several interrelated factors, including the anal sampling mechanism, and incontinence usually results from a deficiency of multiple mechanisms.
 The most common causes are thought to be immediate or delayed damage from childbirth, complications from prior anorectal surgery (especially involving the anal sphincters or hemorrhoidal vascular cushions), altered bowel habits (e.g., caused by irritable bowel syndrome, Crohn's disease, ulcerative colitis, food intolerance, or constipation with overflow incontinence).
 Reported prevalence figures vary: an estimated 2.2% of community-dwelling adults are affected, while 8.39% among non-institutionalized U.S adults between 2005 and 2010 has been reported, and among institutionalized elders figures come close to 50%.

 Fecal incontinence has three main consequences: local reactions of the perianal skin and urinary tract, including maceration (softening and whitening of the skin due to continuous moisture), urinary tract infections, or decubitus ulcers (pressure sores); a financial expense for individuals (due to the cost of medication and incontinence products, and loss of productivity), employers (days off), and medical insurers and society generally (health care costs, unemployment); and an associated decrease in quality of life.
 There is often reduced self-esteem, shame, humiliation, depression, a need to organize life around easy access to a toilet, and avoidance of enjoyable activities.
 FI is an example of a stigmatized medical condition, which creates barriers to successful management and makes the problem worse.
 People may be too embarrassed to seek medical help and attempt to self-manage the symptom in secrecy from others.

 FI is one of the most psychologically and socially debilitating conditions in an otherwise healthy individual and is generally treatable.
 More than 50% of hospitalized seriously ill patients rated bladder or fecal incontinence as "worse than death".
 Management may be achieved through an individualized mix of dietary, pharmacologic, and surgical measures.
 Health care professionals are often poorly informed about treatment options, and may fail to recognize the effect of FI.

 Signs and symptoms

-FI affects virtually all aspects of peoples' lives, greatly diminishing physical and mental health, and affecting personal, social, and professional life.
+FI affects virtually all aspects of sufferers' lives, greatly diminishing physical and mental health, and affecting personal, social, and professional life.
 Emotional effects may include stress, fearfulness, anxiety, exhaustion, fear of public humiliation, feeling dirty, poor body image, reduced desire for sex, anger, humiliation, depression, isolation, secrecy, frustration, and embarrassment.
 Some patients cope by controlling their emotions or behavior.
 Physical symptoms such as skin soreness, pain and odor may also affect quality of life.
 Physical activity such as shopping or exercise is often affected.
 Travel may be affected, requiring careful planning.
 Working is also affected for most.
 Relationships, social activities and self-image likewise often suffer.
 Symptoms may worsen over time.